 The implementation of assisted voluntary returns including reintegration measures and operation of Open Center in the Prefecture of Attica for applicants of voluntary return (AVRR/OCAVRR)

-Funded 75% by the Asylum, Migration and Integration Fund of the European Union (AMIF) and 25% by the Hellenic Ministry of Citizen Protection
+Funded 75% by the Asylum, Migration and Integration Fund of the European Union (AMIF) and 25% by National Funds

 The implementation of assisted voluntary returns including reintegration measures (AVRR)